stefanjudis/pwt-workshop/lessons/02-writing-tests/06-network-handling.md

 **Tasks**

-- [ ] Implement a `pageWithoutImages` fixture to speed up your tests.
+- [ ] Implement a `pageWithoutImages` fixture to speed up your tests and block imags from loading.

 > **Note** Find more information on [how to handle network requests in the Playwright docs](https://playwright.dev/docs/network).